bcgov/GCS/README.md

 # GCS
-Temporary repo for the development of the GeoCoding Self-service app
+Repository for the development of the GeoCoding Self-service app